 1. Start at square one.

 Before even starting to think about polymers and production options, it’s important to first know what to focus on.
-The goal is to specify the attributes or properties that matter in converting and end use for film structures that work in such a way that the supplier can make satisfactory structures consistently and efficiently and that the converter and end user receive materials that consistently meet their needs at a cost appropriate for the use.
+The goal is to specify the attributes or properties that matter in converting and end use for film structures that work in such a way that the supplier can make satisfactory structures consistently and efficiently and that the converter and end user receive flexible packaging materials that consistently meet their needs at a cost appropriate for the use.

 2. Take an integrated perspective.